CentOS-PaaS-SIG/ci-pipeline/dev_setup/README.md

 # Development Setup - minishift + pipeline
 ![CI-Pipeline](../continuous-infra-logo.png)

-## What Does CI/CD Mean in the Context of the CI-Pipeline Project?
+## What Does CI/CD Mean in the Context of the Continuous-infra Pipeline Project?

 This is the method for setting up minishift + pipeline to do local development.
 This will help in validating containers, shared pipeline libraries, and general code